tudorscanner/slate/source/includes/_hotels_dayView.md

 ### locale

-The desired locale for the hotels search results.
+The desired locale for the page

 `locale`